pengeler/projects/README.md

 **Description**:\
-This tool is used to efficiently adjust MEMS resonator designs, and output them either to AutoCAD for mask generation or SpaceClaim for simulation.
+This tool is used to efficiently adjust MEMS resonator designs, and output them either to AutoCAD for mask generation or SpaceClaim/Ansys for simulation.
 The program is geared towards the type of resonator I developed in my PhD thesis, and enabled fast feedback loops when optimizing designs.

 An impression of the program is shown below.